 This will enable the rapid operationalisation of the windfall profit resulting from Russian assets immobilized on European soil as a result restrictive measures to the benefit of Ukraine.
 This will amount to EUR1.4bn in the next month and another EUR1bn by the end the year.

-After the Council, EU High Representative Josep Borell told that the money would be allocated to Ukraine for three purposes: air defence, ammunition, and supporting the industrial sector – overcoming this structural difficulty we have faced in the past year and a quarter.
+After the Council, EU High Representative Josep Borell told journalists that the money would be allocated to Ukraine for three purposes: air defence, ammunition, and supporting the Ukrainian industrial sector – overcoming this structural difficulty we have faced in the past year and a quarter.

 Borrell added that the Council was unable to deblock seven legal documents relating to the European Peace Facility.
 “We still have a country blocking the use about EUR6 billion of the European Peace Facility.”
 Borrell stated the leaders would discuss this issue at the next European Council.